 Families should consider the possible consequences of changing schools.
 In some cases, academic credit and athletic eligibility may be impacted, particularly for middle and high school students.
 Academic concerns should be discussed with the school counselor, and athletic concerns should be discussed with the athletic director.

-Program of Choice, Hardship Waiver, and Employee Transfer Request applications are ongoing throughout the school year.
-Controlled Open Enrollment applications are accepted only during the annual enrollment period in the spring.
+Controlled Open Enrollment applications are accepted only during the annual enrollment period March 1–31.
+Employee's Student Transfer Request, Hardship Waiver, and Program of Choice applications are ongoing throughout the school year.
 A separate application should be submitted for each student.

 Florida provides a variety of school choice options, which include K–12 scholarship programs.
 These scholarship programs allow families choice among public and private schools, empowering them to discover educational options that work best for their student.
 Please visit the School Choice Scholarships page for eligibility and application information.

 - Stewart B. McKinney-Bruce Vento Act